mattfergoda/semantic-image-search/README.md

 ## Running Locally with Docker Compose
 Follow steps 1 and 2 from "Running Locally with a Virtual Environment" above.
 Then:
 1. Make sure you have Docker installed.
-2. Run `docker compose up --build` in the root directory to build the containers and launch the development server.
+2. Run `docker compose up --build` in the root directory to build the images and run the containers.
-3. Go to http://0.0.0.0:8000/docs to view the Swagger doc and test out the API.

 ### Swagger Doc
 - Once the containers are running, go to http://0.0.0.0:8000/docs to view the Swagger docs.
 You can use this to test out the API locally.